 Build an ESG framework that is personal to your organization

 There is no one-size-fits-all ESG reporting framework.
 Ideally, the framework a firm chooses should enable the organization to achieve strategic business goals in alignment with its corporate values.
-Fund managers should not be overly concerned with checking the box for every ESG element, as it is far more important to focus on the factors most relevant and meaningful to stakeholders.
+Fund managers should not be overly concerned with checking the box for every ESG element, as it is far more important to focus on the factors most relevant and meaningful to stakeholders and which drive the greatest performance and societal outcomes.

 It may be helpful to reference available reporting frameworks as a starting point and then evolve the firm’s ESG strategy from there.
-For example, the Sustainability Accounting Standards Board (SASB) provides guidance uniquely tailored for investors, and its metrics serve as a foundation for the U.N.-backed PRI.
+For example, the Sustainability Accounting Standards Board (SASB) provides guidance uniquely tailored for investors.
 SASB standards are industry-specific and metric-driven, and focused on financial materiality, which makes them valuable for integrating ESG considerations into investment and stewardship decisions across the enterprise.

 Encourage ESG engagement to ensure program alignment